 With the rapid economic growth, energy and environmental issues have become increasingly prominent.
-Industrial and sanitary water pollution represents the most serious pollution problem worldwide.
-[1, 2] As a green, energy-saving and simple method, photocatalysis with semiconductor (SC) photocatalysts has been widely used in water pollution treatment for freshwater availability.
-[3-9] The artificial photocatalytic process over a SC can be mainly divided into three stages: photoactivation, charge separation and translocation, and final surface anodic and cathodic redox reactions for degradation of pollutants.
-[10] In this process, low solar energy utilization rate, low carrier mobility, and high photoinduced electron-hole recombination rate are the three main roadblocks that severely limit the photocatalytic efficiency.
-[11] Aim at solving these problems, different methods have been developed to improve the catalysis from the aspect of material engineering, including building heterojunction to promote interfacial carrier transportation and separation, [12] atom-level modifying or doping to modulate reactive centers.[13] constructing ultrathin structure to shorten carrier mobility pathway, etc. [14-16] However, these methods might narrow the band gap of the whole catalyst, thus reducing the redox potential of the catalyst to react with pollutants.
-Therefore, strategies that can simultaneously broaden light utilization and promote carrier separation without reducing the redox potential are more attractive.
-[10, 17, 18] For instance, formation of Schottky junction between plasmonic metal and semiconductor with rational Fermi level alignment can not only broaden light utilization, but also promote the generation and separation of carriers for finally improving photocatalysis.
-[19-22] However, it is still far from optimal to realize a rapid and efficient water decontamination.
+Industrial and sanitary water pollution represents the most serious pollution problem worldwide [1,2].
+As a green, energy-saving, and simple method, photocatalysis with semiconductor (SC) photocatalysts has been widely used in water pollution treatment for freshwater availability [3-9].
+The artificial photocatalytic process over a SC can be mainly divided into three stages: photoactivation, charge separation and translocation, and final surface anodic and cathodic redox reactions for degradation of pollutants [10].
+In this process, low solar energy utilization rate, low carrier mobility, and high photoinduced electron-hole recombination rate are the three main roadblocks that severely limit the photocatalytic efficiency [11].
+Aim at solving these problems, different methods have been developed to improve the catalysis from the aspect of material engineering, including building heterojunction to promote interfacial carrier transportation and separation [12], atom-level modifying or doping to modulate reactive centers [13], constructing ultrathin structure to shorten carrier mobility pathway, and so on [14-16].
+However, these methods might narrow the bandgap of the whole catalyst, thus reducing the redox potential of the catalyst to react with pollutants.
+Therefore, strategies that can simultaneously broaden light utilization and promote carrier separation without reducing the redox potential are more attractive [10,17,18].
+For instance, the formation of Schottky junction between plasmonic metal and SC